 In a small saucepan warm the water and milk.
 Whisk in the melted coconut oil and remove from heat.
 (Do not bring the mixture to a boil, you want the water, milk mixture to be just warm enough that the coconut oil doesn’t harden when added.)
-Add the coconut sugar, maple syrup and vanilla to the pot, whisk to combine.
+Remove from heat and add the coconut sugar, maple syrup, and vanilla to the pot, whisk to combine.

 Pour the wet ingredients into the dry ingredients and stir, making sure there are no lumps.